qiting-tan/qiting-tan.github.io/index.md

 <!-- Add your details -->

-I am __Tan Qi Ting__, an aspiring data scientist.
-I am currently a trainee with Boston Consulting Group Digital Academy under the RISE program specialising in Business and Data Analytics.
-I am proficient in Python and SQL.
+I am __Tan Qi Ting__, an aspiring data scientist. <br>
+I am currently a trainee with Boston Consulting Group Digital Academy under the RISE program specialising in Business and Data Analytics. <br>
+I am proficient in Python, PowerBI and SQL. <br>
 <!-- ABOUT Section Ends -->

 <!-- EXPERIENCE Section Starts -->